Wolfgang Borchert: Life

 Following the war, Borchert's condition continued to worsen.
 In 1946 one doctor told his mother he expected Borchert would not live longer than another year, but Borchert himself was never told of this prognosis.
 He resumed his work with the theatre, and continued writing.
 He wrote short prose and published a collection of poems Laterne, Nacht und Sterne (Lantern, Night and Stars) in December 1946.
-In December 1946 and/or January 1947 he wrote the play The Man Outside (Draußen vor der Tür).
+In December 1946 and/or January 1947 he wrote the play Draußen vor der Tür (The Man Outside).
 Even before its publication the play was performed on the radio on 13 February 1947, meeting with much acclaim.
 Later in 1947 Borchert entered a hepatic sanitorium in the Swiss city of Basel, where he continued with short stories and wrote his manifesto against war Dann gibt es nur eins!
 (Then there is only one thing!) shortly before his death from liver failure.

 Poems

 Borchert was keen on poetry from his mid-teens.
 Readers sensed in his poems the influence of famous poets, such as Shakespeare, Stefan George and Rainer Maria Rilke.
 Rilke was his role model, to the extent that he signed a work "Wolff Maria Borchert" to express his respect for him.
 He was a follower of some poets and had seen them as his source of art fulfillment, for example, when he was to join the army, he wrote that he was hungry for art, listing Baudelaire, Rimbaud, Verlaine, Musset, Schiller and Hölderlin.

 Writing poetry was easier for Borchert than creating prose.
 His poem production rate was around five to 10 per day.
-His work was reviewed by his father, which fact Wolfgang considered as an endorsement.
+His work was reviewed by his father, which Wolfgang considered as an endorsement.
 He was later well known for expressing himself in poems when he needed to, no matter what the outcome.
 Borchert's writings indicate that he was less concerned with the quality of his work than he was fulfilled creating poems.
 This later came in when he joined the theater where he became an actor to better express himself.
 For instance, in one of his letters to Aline Bussmann he was not interested in hearing her opinion in what he wrote but rather he asked her whether the piece pleased her or not!

 Borchert's work was distributed to whoever showed interest in them; later, this helped the Gestapo arrest him along with other reasons.
 Even though Wolfgang's work was widely spread, he was not satisfied with his work and thought it was more of a self-expression need that he needed to let out: